GetStream/stream-chat-react-native/COOKBOOK.md

 ### Message bubble with name of sender

 In group messaging it's important to show the name of the sender associated message bubble - similar to Slack or WhatsApp.
 By default this is done in the `MessageFooter` component.
-This component is fully replaceable via props on `Channel` and is provided a set of props itself that can be used for rendering, `MessageFooterProps`, any additional data for rendering a custom footer can be pulled from contexts such as the `MessageContext` via the `useMessageContext` hook.
+This component is fully replaceable via props on `Channel` and is provided a set of props itself, `MessageFooterProps`, that can be used for rendering.
+Any additional data for rendering a custom footer can be pulled from contexts such as the `MessageContext` via the `useMessageContext` hook.

 If you wanted to move the information about the sender to the top of the message you can provide a `MessageHeader` component to `Channel` which is provided the same props as the footer, `MessageFooterProps`, and again can utilize the contexts as needed.